iainctduncan/papers/source/design.rst

   (quote (foo bar baz))

-Note that the list returned by the above, ``(foo bar baz)`` looks idential to a Lisp function call, calling the function **foo** with the arguments **bar** and **baz**.
+Note that the list returned by the above, ``(foo bar baz)`` looks idential to a Lisp function call, specifically it looks like code we would use to call the function **foo** with the arguments **bar** and **baz**.
-And indeed, if we were to take the list returned, and pass it the Lisp function **eval**, that is exactly what would happen - we would call a foo function with arguments bar and baz, getting an error if any of those were undefined.
+And indeed, if we were to take the lists returned in our example  and pass this returned *symbolic* structure to the Lisp **eval** function, that is exactly what would happen - we would call whatever function is bound to the symbol **foo**, passing it the arguments with arguments bar and baz, producing an error if any of those were undefined.

 Below is an example of doing this at a Scheme interpreter:

-.. code: lisp
+.. code: scheme

   ; create a list and save it to the variable my-program (define my-program (list 'print 99))
   > my-program
-  ; now run it
+  ; now run it, which will print 99
   (eval my-program)
   > 99
   ; or all in one step